 If she cannot make her prayer lengthy, then she should pray two by two, whatever Allah subhanahu wa ta’ala has decreed that she should pray, then when she thinks that she has done as much as she is able to, she should pray Witr at the end, with one rak‘ah.

-The scholars of the Standing Committee said: Taraweeh prayer is eleven or thirteen rak‘ahs, saying the tasleem after each two rak‘ahs, and praying Witr at the end (with one rak‘ah) is referable, following the example of the Prophet (ﷺ).
-But if anyone prays with twenty or more rak‘ahs, there is nothing wrong with that, because the Prophet (ﷺ) said: “The night prayers are two (rak‘ahs) by two, then if one of you fears that dawn is about to break, he should pray one rak‘ah, so as to make what he has prayed odd-numbered.”
+The scholars of the Standing Committee said: Taraweeh prayer is eleven or thirteen rak‘ahs, saying the tasleem after each two rak‘ahs, and praying Witr at the end (with one rak‘ah) is preferable, following the example of the Prophet (ﷺ).
+But if anyone prays with twenty or more rak‘ahs, there is nothing wrong with that, because the Prophet (ﷺ) said, “The night prayers are two (rak‘ahs) by two, then if one of you fears that dawn is about to break, he should pray one rak‘ah, so as to make what he has prayed odd-numbered.”
 Agreed upon.
 So he did not specify a particular number of rak‘ahs.

 End quote from Fataawa al-Lajnah ad-Daa’imah, vol. 1 (7/198)

 A woman does not have to have memorized the Qur’an in order to pray Taraweeh in her house; rather if she has memorized it, or a goodly amount of it, she may pray with whatever she has memorized of the Qur’an.

 If she was not able to memorize enough to help her pray at home, there is no blame on her, or on any man, if they pray reading from the Mus-haf (printed copy of the Qur’an).

 Shaykh Ibn Baaz (may Allah have mercy on him) said: